HTMLCSS-GodMode/omnifood-site/README.md

 ## License

-This project is licensed under a **Limited Usage License**.
+This project is licensed under a **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License**.
 You may use the code for **personal projects** or **non-commercial purposes**.
 For any commercial use, including reselling or distributing the code, please contact the author for permission.

 ## Author